wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msidentity-application-types/includes/4-web-apps-call-apis.md

 Then add the following code to the end of the `ConfigureServices()` method.
 This will complete the Azure AD configuration by doing the following steps:

-- set the authority for Azure AD to be the OAuth 2.0 Azure AD endpoint
+- Set the authority for Azure AD to be the OAuth 2.0 Azure AD endpoint
-- request both an authorization code and ID token when the user signs in
+- Request both an authorization code and ID token when the user signs in
-- associate the user's name property in ASP.NET to the **preferred_username** claim returned in the ID token
+- Associate the user's name property in ASP.NET to the **preferred_username** claim returned in the ID token
-- create a callback when the authorization code is received to add all claims from the ID token to the current signed-in user's claims
+- Create a callback when the authorization code is received to add all claims from the ID token to the current signed-in user's claims

 ```cs
 services.Configure<OpenIdConnectOptions>(AzureADDefaults.OpenIdScheme, async options => {